 Since it can take up to a month and a half to receive your settlement funds, you may want to think about what you can do to meet your financial obligations until you receive your money.
 It helps to have realistic expectations and a plan that can get you through the wait.

-Things to Know Before You get Your Settlement Check
+Things to Know Before You Get Your Settlement Check

 Your attorney may have to send payments from your settlement to satisfy unpaid debts, which are known as liens.
 This includes payments to medical providers, government agencies, insurers, and others.
 Your lawyer will also take out legal fees and costs for payment before you receive your check.
 The fees deducted should match the agreement between you and your lawyer.

 You should receive a distribution to sign that lists all the deductions from the settlement amount, and also list the exact amount you will receive.
 If you do not, ask for a list of deducted expenses and look it over to make sure everything checks out.
 Ask questions if something is unclear or you don’t recognize an itemized expense.
+If you are a client of Berger and Green, you will receive a statement with all of this information.

 Call Us Today About Your Pittsburgh Personal Injury Case